Nebraska Revised Statute 44-2707

 (3) Nonpayment of premiums within thirty-one days after the date required under the terms of any guaranteed, assumed, alternative, or reissued policy or contract or substitute coverage terminates the association's obligations under the policy or coverage under the act with respect to the policy or coverage, except with respect to any claims incurred or any net cash surrender value which may be due in accordance with the provisions of the act;

 (4) Premiums due for coverage after entry of an order of liquidation of an insolvent insurer shall belong to and be payable at the direction of the association.
+If the liquidator of the insolvent insurer requests, the association shall provide a report to the liquidator regarding such premiums collected by the association.
 The association shall be liable for unearned premiums due to policy or contract owners arising after the entry of the order;

 (5) The protection provided by the act shall not apply if guaranty protection is provided to residents of this state by the laws of the domiciliary state or jurisdiction of the impaired or insolvent insurer other than this state;